John-Rivero/AWS-Certified-Developer-Portfolio/1. Multi-Region Geolocation Load Balancing with Route 53 Optimizing Traffic Distribution across 3 Regions with Elastic Load Balancers and EC2 Instances/README.md

 ## Step 2

--Deploy two EC2 instances and one Application Load Balancer in each of the following regions: us-east-1, eu-central-1, and ap-southeast-1.
+- Deploy two EC2 instances and one Application Load Balancer in each of the following regions: us-east-1, eu-central-1, and ap-southeast-1.

-### us-east-1
+- ### us-east-1